vmware/kube-fluentd-operator/README.md

   @type null
 </match>

-# all other logs are captyre here
+# all other logs are captured here
 <match **>
   @type ...
 </match>
 ```

-On the bright side, the configuration of `other-namespace` contains nothing specific to other-namespace and the same content can be used for all namespaces whose logs we need collected.
+On the bright side, the configuration of `noisy-namespace` contains nothing specific to noisy-namespace and the same content can be used for all namespaces whose logs we need collected.

 ### I am getting errors "namespaces is forbidden: ... cannot list namespaces at the cluster scope"